ahmedKhaled1995/Nano-DBMS/README.md

 ## Running the app

 #### No third party packages are required
-to start the app, simply run the following inside app directory:
+to start the app, simply run the following command inside app directory:

 ```bash
 ./main.sh